joelgysel/PHBS_MLF_2018/README.md

 voteshare_past | Share of votes of left-wing parties in last election

 Not included in the data frame but still a very important variable is the variable lucerne.
-As you can see in the graph below, the outcome of the Zurich election follows usually the trend of elections prior to the Zurich election.
+As we can see in the graph below, the outcome of the Zurich election follows usually the trend of elections prior to the Zurich election.
 The canton of Lucerne has its election just a few month before the Zurich election takes place and if the left-wing parties are losing votes in Lucerne, it is very likely that the same will happen in the Zurich elections.
-By including the percentage changes in voteshare from Lucerne, we aim to further improve our model.
+By including the percentage changes in voteshare from Lucerne, I aim to further improve our model.

 <img src="images/kantonale wahlen.png" width="550" height="300">